datatrans/docs.pci-proxy.com/README.md

 #Getting Started

 PCI Proxy is a service that can securely collect, store and forward credit cards (payment data) to any payment gateway (e.g. Stripe) or other PCI-certified third party (e.g. Expedia).
-It can even extract payment data out of exist-ing web service calls (e.g. Booking.com) while allowing the message body to remain unaffected.
-By using tokeni-zation, our APIs ensure sensitive payment data never touches your system environment.
+It can even extract payment data out of existing web service calls (e.g. Booking.com) while allowing the message body to remain unaffected.
+By using tokenization, our APIs ensure sensitive payment data never touches your system environment.

 #Overview
 Pic Inbound & Outbound